Mattferrari/ComputerVisionFinalProject/README.md

 ---

+### 📷​ Camera calibration:
+- The results of the camera calibration (Root Mean Square Error): 0.8421997

 ### 🛠 How We Did It:
 1. **Password Implementation**:
    - Used **Shi-Tomasi Corner Detection** and a shape classifier to identify geometric patterns.
 The user must display these patterns in the correct order to proceed.